921kiyo/3d-dl/README.md

-# Deep Learnig for Product Recognition at Ocado
+# Deep Learning using Synthetic Data for Product Recognition

 ## About the project